Rakeela/dragora-notes/2021-4-10-Eightieth.md

 This joke has occurred to me so many times that maybe publishing it will make it *stop* occurring to my mind: who is more excited to kiss a lover on the neck, a vampire or a neck-romancer?

 ---
+I have been procrastinating on using cannabis lately as though it were a chore, hah.
+It helps with pain relief, but I'm not very fond of its psychoactivity profile.

+---
 Back to [[day-post-archive]]